History of Berliner FC Dynamo (2004–present): Rise of Peter Meyer (2006–2007)

 Nico Tomaschweski and Jörn Lenz took over as playing co-coaches.
 The new strong man in BFC Dynamo was Peter Meyer.
 He was the owner of the company Infinity-Net Telekom GmbH.
-Infinity-Net Telekom GmbH had been a main sponsor of the club since the 2004–05 season.
+Infinity-Net Telekom GmbH became the main sponsor of the club in the 2004–05 season.
 The company made new financial contributions to fill budget holes at the start of the season.
 Meyer ultimately became the club's savior as sponsor.
 However, he was also controversial at the time.
-Meyer had a background in the hooligan scene and was accused of having been involved in violence after the match against SV Babelsberg 03 on 14 August 2004.
+Meyer had a background in the hooligan scene and was accused of having been involved in violence during a pitch invasion after the match against SV Babelsberg 03 on 14 August 2004.
 However, Meyer had been acquitted in court.

 Ingo Rentzsch became the new coach at the end of October 2006.
 He had served as interim coach in 1999, but resigned during half-time in the match against 1.
 FC Union Berlin on 8 May 1999 due to irritation over Club President Volkmar Wanski.
 Several players had suffered injuries during the autumn, including Tomasz Suwary, Nico Tomaschewsky, Jörn Lenz, Aleksandar Marjanovic and Falk Jarling.
 BFC Dynamo lost 0–3 to top-team SV Babelsberg on the 15th matchday on 3 December 2006.
 The team finished the first half of the season on 14th place and was considered a relegation candidate.
 The team was strengthened by several new players during the winter break.
 One of the new players recruited was forward Christian Ritter from VfL Sportfreunde Lotte.
 In addition, Dennis Kutrieb and Davor Krznarić returned to the team.
 The supporters of BFC Dynamo had collected two thirds of the transfer fee for Dennis Kutrieb.
 BFC Dynamo participated in the 29th edition of the annual indoor tournament for all clubs from Berlin in the NOFV-Oberliga in Sporthalle Charlottenburg at the beginning of the year.
 The team was eliminated in the group stage.
 Coach Rentzsch was released from his duties in a mutual agreement on 12 January 2007.
 It was the fifth change of coach in six months.
 The team had only achieved four 1-1 results and three losses during the seven league matches under Rentzsch.